KxSystems/docs/docs/kb/optane.md

 throughput when logging and writing down database partitions.

-### Cached-memory mode
+### Cached Memory mode

-In Cached-memory mode, DRAM mixes its memory address space with Optane Memory, dramatically increasing the amount of memory seen by the kernel and hence available to kdb+.
+In Cached Memory mode, DRAM mixes its memory address space with Optane Memory, dramatically increasing the amount of memory seen by the kernel and hence available to kdb+.